developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/barcode/ScannerConfig_HanXinInverse/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-This class allows the user to select decoding on inverse HanXin bar codes.
+This parameter allows the user to select decoding on inverse HanXin barcodes.

 **Type** - Java.Lang.Enum